janoelze/food-in-x/README.md

 ## Notes & Thoughts

 * Do not hesitate to change the design & functionality of your Food in X site.
 The default layout is a basic starting point.
 Feel free to do whatever you like with it.
 * There's nothing wrong with setting up your own site, even if somebody else is already covering the city you live in.
 These are personal, very subjective lists.
+The more the better!
 * Questions? [http://twitter.com/janoelze](http://twitter.com/janoelze) or [jan@codein.is](mailto:jan@codein.is).
 * Since I miss the times of blogrolls I'd be happy to link to your site in the footer of [janoelze.de/food-in-hamburg/](http://janoelze.de/food-in-hamburg/) so we can pull up a small directory of food-in-x sites.
 Drop me a line at [jan@codein.is](mailto:jan@codein.is) with the URL to your site.